thesparkvision/SummerTraining2020/README.md

 - This keyword, reference variable
 - Default and parametrised constructors
 - Default values

+### Day 4:
+- Implemented a demo simulation
+ - Made 3 classes: Student, Exam and Result
+ - Used HAS A and USE A relationship between them

+### Day 5:
+- IS A Relationship
+- Inheritance
+- Types of Inheritance in Java
+- Implementing Single Inheritance
+- Types of Methods
+  - Own Method
+  - Inherit Method
+  - Overrride Method
+  - Override Method +super keyword use
+- Sequence of method call when object creation happens in inheritance
+- super and this keywords

+### Day 6:
+- Implementing another simulation
+ - Made 3 classes:Person, Faculty and Student
+ - Used IS A relationship i.e. inheritance here
+- Usage of final keyword
+- Using base class reference variable
+- Introduction to Polymorphism

+### Day 7:
+- Understanding Run time polymorphism by example and implementation
+- Upcasting and Downcasting
+- instanceOf keyword

+### Day 8:
+- Abstract class in detail
+- static keyword in detail
+- main method explanation

+### Day 9:
+- main method further explanation
+- Interface
+- static dependency
+- dynamic dependency and parametrised constructor
+- Coupling and Dependency
+- Injection and Dependency Injection

 ### Day 20:
 - Started with Web Application Project